|Last Quarterly Update:||4/14/2014|

 PRODUCTS, OPERATIONS & TECHNOLOGY

 A typical furniture store sells living room, dining room, kitchen, and bedroom furniture, along with mattresses.
 Products are sometimes classified as "case goods" (wood furniture) or upholstered products.
 Most retail furniture stores sell a broad range of products, but some concentrate on one furniture type, such as mattresses, sofas, or office or children's furniture.
-Store operations involve sales management, merchandising (deciding which products to sell), inventory management, and (sometimes) ...
+Store operations involve sales management, merchandising (deciding which ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options